-Further enhance the Dane County crisis call center, operated by Journey, so that it continues to function as an integral part of the Wisconsin Lifeline network which has been operational since August 2020 and serves as backup for Dane County's call center; and that it is adequately resourced to operate as a fully functional Care Traffic Control Hub, under 988 implementation.
-Such a hub will dispatch techenabled MCTs across Dane County; that possess real-time data on available crisis and psychiatric beds and outpatient BH treatment slots county-wide; and provide text, chat, and peer-to-peer warm line services, also on a 24/7 basis.
+Further enhance the crisis call center, operated by Journey MHC, as an integral part of the Wisconsin Lifeline network which has been operational since August 2020; and that it is adequately resourced to operate as a Care Traffic Control Hub, under 988 implementation.
+Such a hub will dispatch tech-enabled MCTs across Dane County; that possess real-time data on available crisis and psychiatric beds and outpatient BH treatment slots countywide; and provide text, chat, and peer-to-peer warm line services, also on a 24/7 basis.

-10. Care Coordination
+11. Care Coordination

 Adopt the technological tools and the supports necessary to assure that there is meaningful care coordination across the crisis response system and other adjacent service systems.
-A consistent message from stakeholders has been that Dane County has a rich array of crisis and other BH services, but that this service array remains largely fragmented.
-This makes meaningful care coordination challenging.
-With the adoption of the Wisconsin Statewide Health Information Network (WISHIN) by the BH service providers within Dane County, the tools necessary to enable collaborative service planning will be available.
+With the adoption of the Wisconsin Statewide Health Information Network (WISHIN) by the BH service providers, the tools necessary to enable collaborative service planning will be available.
 More than 2,000 provider organizations currently utilize WISHIN statewide, including BH providers.
 WISHIN 2.0 is currently under implementation and it will offer new technology platforms to deliver WISHIN Pulse, a community health record, as well as, other enhancements.

-10. Care Coordination continued
+11. Care Coordination continued